SamR1/FitTrackee/docsrc/source/features.rst

   | Workout visibility applies to title, description, records and workout data except elevation.
   | Analysis visibility applies to chart data, elevation and segments, if workout is associated with a file.
   | Map visibility applies to the map, if workout is associated with a file.
+  |
-  | Heart rate visibility applies to average and max values and chart data, if workout is associated with a file (*new in 0.10.0*).
+  | In addition, the visibility level can be set for all workouts for heart rate (average and max values and chart data, *new in 0.10.0*) and total calories (value displayed in the workout detail, *new in 1.1.0*).
   |
   | Default visibility can be set in user preferences.